-There are two centers in Chios: Chios Hotspot and Suda Accommodation Center.
+There are two centers in Chios: Chlakeios Village Hotspot and Suda Accommodation Center.

-Chios Hotspot is a registration and accommodation facility with a capacity of 1,100.
-Currently the center is accommodating 1,245 mainly Syrian and Iraqi nationals.
+Chlakeios Village Hotspot is a registration and accommodation facility with a capacity of 320.
+Currently the center is accommodating 510.
 IOM is present in the hotspot and does AVRR counselling.
+After they are registered by the Hellenic Police and Frontex, the migrants and refugees are transferred to Suda Accommodation Center.